dongyangwang30/International_Trade_and_Revenue-Based_Total_Factor_Productivity/README.md

 Economists concur that international trade is conducive to economic growth.
 However, at the firm level, variation exists.
 In this article, my goal is to conduct economic analysis on firm-level data and study the productivity effects of trade.
 With the comprehensive World Bank Enterprise Surveys data, I first explore trade patterns across different firms, controlling for industry, firm size, and legal status of the firm.
 I then conduct regression analysis to identify characteristics of firms that participate in trade.
 Finally, I use an instrumental variable regression to study the causal relationship between a firm’s productivity and its participation in trade.

-Here I have provided my thesis, the description of datasets I used for research (to follow the Data Access Protocol, I am not allowed to upload the datasets), and the graphs I created.
+Here I have provided my thesis, the Stata code I used to do regression analysis and produce the results, the description of datasets I used for research (to follow the Data Access Protocol, I am not allowed to upload the datasets), and the graphs I created.

 I thank the Enterprise Analysis Unit of the Development Economics Global Indicators Department of the World Bank Group for making the data available.